Slackadays/Chata/README.md

 - Cmajor still is focused on audio, while Chata is for all DSP.
 - Cmajor looks better regarding boilerplate, but still could do even better.
 - Cmajor's readme leaves a lot to be desired because there's almost no information on it.
-- Cmajor is STILL owned by some company which could go bust like Apollo 13.
+- Cmajor is STILL owned by some company which could go bust like the Challenger space shuttle.

 There's also something else called [Faust](https://github.com/grame-cncm/faust)!
 Faust STILL doesn't even come close to Chata:
 - Faust puts all of its eggs into functional programming.
 Chata, on the other hand, is imperative, which is better if that's what you're interested in.
 - Faust is "block-diagram oriented."
 Chata, on the other hand, lacks any concept of block diagrams, which is better if you don't want them.
 - Faust is always "fully compiled" with zero interpretation.
-Chata, on the other hand, is more flexible here because it doesn't specify either.
+Chata is more flexible here because it doesn't specify either.
 - Faust relies on bespoke symbol characters like `:`, `,`, `~`, `<:`, and `:>`.
 With only a couple exceptions, Chata's non-text symbols, on the other hand, are standard mathematical symbols that aren't specific to one language, neither Human nor programming.
 - Faust can't combine multiple files into one program, and you have to specify boilerplate metadata within every code file.
 Chata, C, C++, Rust all have the ability to atomically combine separate files into one, with metadata specified in one place, baked right into the languages themselves.
 Examples: Rust and Cargo, C/C++ and CMake, and whatever Chata will have.

-Something that's common to all of these other options is that there is only one toolchain available for each one.
+Common to all of these other options is that there is only one toolchain available for each.
 This leads to a monoculture, which means that all projects using it depend on one toolchain to work.
 Additionally, noncompliant behavior from a single toolchain influences the standard by becoming what projects experience, which isn't good if you're interested in language standardization.
-Other languages like C, C++, Rust, and Go don't suffer from this.
-An example is with C++'s "big three" of GCC, Clang, and MSVC.
-Therefore, it's in our best interest that Chata never becomes a monoculture by making sure multiple toolchains are available.
+Other languages like C, C++, Rust, Zig, and Go don't suffer from this.
+An example is with C and C++'s "big three" of GCC, Clang, and MSVC.
+For Rust, there's GCC and rustc.
+For Go, there's also GCC and the official go toolchain.
+Therefore, it's in our best interest that Chata never becomes a monoculture by making sure multiple toolchains remain available.

 Other than that, the competition doesn't look good.
 Therefore, we'll be competing only with ourselves to make the best DSP language out there.